Chapter 19.125

 G. Parking Area Improvements to Be Installed Prior to Granting of a Certificate of Occupancy.
 A certificate of occupancy for a new building or for a change of occupancy in an existing building shall not be issued until all surfacing, parking lot landscaping, and traffic control devices and any other required parking lot improvements are installed and completed as shown on the approved plans or the necessary guarantees provided.

 H. Transportation Demand Management (TDM) Parking Reduction.
-The total number of required parking spaces may be reduced up to 25 percent when (a) the development is within one-third mile of the Mountlake Terrace Transit Center located at 236th Street SW and I-5 or (b) as approved by the Director, when the applicant provides some or all of the following TDM programs: van-pools, fleet ride, subscription bus, regular transit subsidy, and parking management programs such as car-pooling; provided, that the applicant demonstrates that the use of these programs is likely to correspondingly reduce the need for the minimum number of parking spaces otherwise required by this chapter.
+Residential dwellings are not eligible for TDM parking reduction.
+The total number of required parking spaces may be reduced up to 25 percent for commercial uses when (1) the development is within one-third mile of the Mountlake Terrace Transit Center located at 236th Street SW and I-5 or (2) as approved by the Director, when the applicant provides some or all of the following TDM programs: vanpools, fleet ride, subscription bus, regular transit subsidy, and parking management programs such as carpooling; provided, that the applicant demonstrates that the use of these programs is likely to correspondingly reduce the need for the minimum number of parking spaces otherwise required by this chapter.
 (Ord.
+2864 § 1 (Exh.
+A), 2024; Ord.
 2669 § 2, 2015; Ord.
 2569 § 2, 2011; Ord.
 2074 § 7.4, 1995).

 19.125.050 Design standards for off-street parking facilities.